bilal-bhatti/bilal-bhatti.github.com/content/posts/k3s-on-lxc.md

 <your username>:1000000:1000000000
 {{< /highlight >}}

 Configure lxd, set it to use `br0` network bridge.
+Make sure to select `dir` as the storage backend.
 {{< highlight sh>}}
 lxd init
 {{< /highlight >}}